Info on the original three workshops:

-The first evening of the workshop will feature a trilateral science slam (Germany - Russia - U.S.) at the Junges Theater in Göttingen.
-Six young German, Russian and U.S. American scientists present their original research results in their native languages (with simultaneous interpretation from Russian to English) during successive 10-minute rapid-fire “performances.”
+The first evening of the workshop will feature a German-American science slam in Köln.
+Six young German and U.S. American scientists present their original research results in their native languages during successive 10-minute rapid-fire “performances.”

-Trilateral Science Slam on Monday, June 3 at 20:00 - Info and registration for the slam
+German-American Science Slam on Monday evening, May 18 - Info and registration for the slam available soon

-The 2019 workshop is the third workshop of this series.
+The 2020 workshop is the fourth workshop of this series.
 The first workshop, "Bridges to Germany", was held in May 2017 in Mainz as part of the Cottrell Scholars Collaborative.
-The Fulbright-Cottrell Second Junior Faculty Professional Development Workshop took place in June 2018 in Berlin with support from the Federal Ministry of Education and Research (BMBF).
+The Fulbright-Cottrell Second Junior Faculty Professional Development Workshop took place in June 2018 in Berlin and the third workshop took place in June 2019 in Göttingen.
+Both latter workshops were supported by the Federal Ministry of Education and Research (BMBF).

 These workshops are an initiative that adapts aspects of two established programs offered by the Cottrell Scholar Collaborative to the German academic landscape: the CSC New Faculty Workshop and the CSC Academic Leadership Training Workshop.

-Some feedback from participants in the 2018 workshop:
+Some feedback from past participants in the workshops:

 "I learned a lot about teaching, some new details related to funding, and did do some potentially helpful networking."